 The UK government this week set itself the target of delivering all its services electronically by 2008 as it launched its first ever 'corporate IT strategy'.

-The goal - an escalation of its previous commitment to deliver a quarter of all services electronically by 2002 - is the centre piece of the long awaited Modernising Government White Paper, which was published today after a year of waiting.
+The goal - an escalation of its previous commitment to deliver a quarter of all services electronically by 2002 - is the centre piece of the long awaited Modernising Government White Paper, which was published on Tuesday after a year of waiting.
 The white paper aims to transform the quality of public service.

 Peter Kilfoyle, junior minister at the Cabinet Office, said the aim of the white paper was, "to deliver better services to the public," adding, "the key driver in all this is IT."

 The government will also create a high level liaison committee of civil servants, local government executives, other businesses and possibly IT companies, aiming to stimulate cross departmental service initiatives and giving IT firms an inside track on government thinking.

 It will also set up groups to set broad technical standards across government in key technology areas, including smartcards, digital signatures, portal websites and call centres.

 These standards will undoubtedly be highly influential across the entire industry, given that government is such an important user of technology.

 As an example, it is expected to insist that the public use 'licensed' digital signatures in their dealings with government.
 It will set minimum criteria for third parties, such as banks, to run digital signature authentication services, thereby proving the identity of the signature.

 The licensing of digital signatures, making them unambiguously legal, is a key feature of the separate electronic commerce bill due after Easter.